cvxpy/cvxpy/doc/source/index.rst

 CVXPY was inspired by the MATLAB package `CVX <http://cvxr.com/cvx/>`_.
 See the book `Convex Optimization <http://www.stanford.edu/~boyd/cvxbook/>`_ by Boyd and Vandenberghe for general background on convex optimization.

 CVXPY relies on the open source solvers `ECOS`_, `CVXOPT`_, and `SCS`_.
+Additional solvers are supported, but must be installed separately.

 .. _CVXOPT: http://cvxopt.org/
 .. _ECOS: http://github.com/ifa-ethz/ecos